Support Services

 Young Adult Services (YAS)

-Eligibility: Participants in YAS program must be 18 to 25 years of age, reside in the Valley towns of Ansonia, Derby, Seymour, Shelton or Oxford; the Shoreline towns of Branford, East Haven, Guilford, Madison, North Branford or North Haven, and be diagnosed with a mental illness.
+To be eligible for YAS, you must be 18 to 25 years old, carry a mental health diagnosis, need intensive skill building support and reside in one of the following towns: Valley – Ansonia, Derby, Seymour, Shelton or Oxford; Shoreline – Branford, East Haven, Guilford, Madison, North Branford or North Haven.

 Housing Services